Counting paths in directed graphs: Counting paths in non-acyclic graphs

 If $|E^1|=m>k$, then our path $(e_1,\ldots,e_k)$ cannot be a loop as then there would be no way to attach any of the remaining $m-k$ edges without creating a forbidden $\Lambda$ or $V$ subgraph.
 Hence, $(e_1,\ldots,e_k)$ is an open path, and the only way to attach an edge to it is at the beginning or the end.
 Now, the loose end of the attached edge can either remain loose or be identified with the opposite end of $(e_1,\ldots,e_k)$.
 Thus, either we have an open path of length $k+1$ without repeated edges or vertices, or a loop of length $k+1$ with $k+1$ different edges and $k+1$ different vertices.
 Next, if $m=k+1$, then only the latter case satisfies \eqref{pathac}.
 If $m>k+1$, then only the former case allows us to attach one of the remaining $m-k-1$ edges.
 We repeat this reasoning inductively until we reach $m=2k$.
 Then neither of the cases satisfies \eqref{pathac}, and the procedure halts exhausting all graphs claimed in the lemma. \end{proof}

-We are now ready to prove our main result: \begin{theorem} Let $E$ be a directed graph with $N\geq 2$ edges, and let $1\leq k\leq N=:nk+r$, $0\leq r\leq k-1$.
+We are now ready to prove our main result: \begin{theorem} Let $E$ be a directed graph with $N\geq 1$ edges, and let $1\leq k\leq N=:nk+r$, $0\leq r\leq k-1$.
 Assume also that there are no loops shorter than~$k$.
-Then there are at most $kP^N_k$ different paths of length $k$, and the bound is optimal. \end{theorem} \begin{proof} For starters, we put $R=\mathbb{N}$ in Lemma~\ref{lemma1} and Lemma~\ref{lemma2}.
-Furthermore, without the loss of generality, we can assume that $E$ satisfies \eqref{connect} as $|E^1|\geq 2$ and disconnected vertices have no bearing on the number of paths of length~$k$.
-Now we can treat $E$ as a finite $\mathbb{N}$-labelled directed graph satisfying~\eqref{connect}, without loops shorter than~$k$, and of the weight~$N$.
+Then there are at most $kP^N_k$ different paths of length $k$, and the bound is optimal. \end{theorem} \begin{proof} The claim is trivial for $k=1$, so we assume that $k\geq2$.
+Next, we put $R=\mathbb{N}$ in Lemma~\ref{lemma1} and Lemma~\ref{lemma2}.
+Furthermore, without the loss of generality, we can assume that $E$ satisfies \eqref{connect} as {red}$|E^1|\geq 1$ and disconnected vertices have no bearing on the number of paths of length~$k$.
+Now we can treat $E$ as a finite $\mathbb{N}$-labelled graph satisfying~\eqref{connect}, without loops shorter than~$k$, and of the weight~$N$.
 Thus, all assumptions of both lemmas are fulfilled, and we can conclude that graphs maximizing the number of all paths of length $k$ are of the form indicated in Lemma~\ref{lemma2}.
 It is clear that an open $\mathbb{N}$-labelled path of length $k$ has fewer paths of length $k$ than an $\mathbb{N}$-labelled loop of length~$k$.
 Now we will show that shrinking $\mathbb{N}$-labelled loops of length $m$, with $k<m<2k$, increases the number of $k$-paths.
 To this end, we must have $k\geq 2$.